gandoulf/enzo-resse/FOW/src/book/Tutorials/First_set_up.md

 ## Set up the fog

-This part will explain how to use the Fog Of War in the easiest and fastest possible way !<br />
+This part will explain how to use the Fog Of War in the easiest and fastest possible way!

-Drag and drop a `BP_FOWHandler` from the quickly add button, keyboard is enable to allow you fast search
+Drag and drop a `BP_FOWHandler` from the quickly add button, keyboard is enabled to allow you fast search

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/1_DragAndDropFOWHandler.png)

-Once in your scene you will see two box:
+Once in your scene you will see two boxes:
-* Yellow one, representing the Fog in 3D
+- Yellow one, representing the Fog in 3D
-* Pink one, representing the fog align to the tile grid
+- Pink one, representing the fog aligned to the tile grid

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/2_DragAndDropFOWHandler_Result.png)